What is contactless payment security?

 Do contactless card protectors work?

-There are metal cases that claim to protect your contactless cards.
+There are metal cases that claim to protect your contactless cards, but we're sceptical whether you actually need them.

 Will my bank refund fraudulent contactless payments?